isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 ~~~~~~~

 The destroy phase is usually much easier - in many cases it only
-consists of a single Terraform call to tear down the resources.
+consists of a single |terraform| call to tear down the resources.
 But how
 this works from the portal perspective?

 Again, here’s the list!